The Sendai Framework

 The protection of livelihoods and productive assets must be part of global debates on how the framework is implemented and progress measured.
 As countries begin to interpret the requirements for achieving the Sendai expected outcomes and determine what this must mean for regional and national DRR policies, they must explicitly acknowledge the centrality and the level of priority the protection of livelihoods has, alongside the protection of lives and infrastructure.

 Furthermore, the protection of animals as key productive assets needs to be included in national and local disaster risk reduction strategies (global target E) as a way to improve resilience to climate change and disasters in the most vulnerable communities.

 Not only is the inclusion of productive assets (livestock, working animals, tools and seeds) beneficial for community and urban resilience, it also has substantial cost benefits.
 Our analysis demonstrates the benefit of including animals in disaster management processes in the form of reduced economic losses.
-As an example, it is estimated that $96 dollars of economic value was directly supported for every $1 spent on livestock in our response to rapid-onset flooding in India.
-In Chihuahua, Mexico, our livestock related drought intervention generated $14 of benefits in the form of avoided losses for every $1 spent over a one-year period.
+As an example, it is estimated that USD $96 of economic value was directly supported for every USD $1 spent on livestock in our response to rapid-onset flooding in India.
+In Chihuahua, Mexico, our livestock related drought intervention generated USD $14 of benefits in the form of avoided losses for every USD $1 spent over a one-year period.

 Ask: We strongly urge governments to include the protection of animals and productive assets among its national priorities for mainstreaming DRR in public policies.

 Coordinate: To achieve this, we recommend that the husbandry sector (ministries of agriculture, academia, veterinary professionals, as well as smallholder farmer and pastoralist associations) be included in the discussions for developing national and local strategies for DRR.